-Since the undergraduate curriculum is broad based, it is impossible to study areas of interest in very much depth.
-Qualified students may specialize further by pursuing a graduate program at the School of Mines.
+The undergraduate curriculum is broad based to give graduates flexibility in their career paths.
+Qualified students may study areas of interest in more depth and specialize further by pursuing a graduate program at the School of Mines.

 The electrical and computer engineering department houses well-equipped laboratories designed to give students easy access to experimental support for their theoretical studies.
 Junior and senior laboratory projects are conducted on an open laboratory basis that allows students to schedule experimental work at their own convenience.
 Laboratory facilities are open to students and are supervised until 10 p.m. on most weeknights.